On this page

 - Clean-up of computer disk/network space.

-- Personal belongings.
+- Removing personal belongings.
 It may be best to take such items of value or "breakables" home before the move.
-Items you want in the new office can be brought back after the move.
+Items wanted in the new office can be brought back after the move.

 - Accessible bus transportation.